-The Van Woudenberg Dissertation Prize is awarded once every two years by the Friends of the KNIR to a researcher who recently obtained his or her PhD and has used a stay at the KNIR in an inspiring way for his or her PhD research.
-This biennial prize was made possible by a generous bequest from Gerda van Woudenberg, translator and lecturer in Dutch language and literature at the University of Rome La Sapienza.
-The prize is intended for an exceptional or remarkable dissertation in the field of Italian studies and consists of a cash prize of €2,500, of which €1,000 can be used at will.
-The rest of the amount (€1,500) is intended to organize a workshop at the KNIR, either on the topic of the dissertation or on further research; or can be used for a research stay at the KNIR in preparation of a postdoctoral project; all this, of course, in consultation with the staff members of the KNIR.
+The Van Woudenberg Dissertation Prize is awarded to a researcher who recently obtained his or her doctorate and who has used a stay at the KNIR in an inspiring way for his or her PhD research.
+The prize consists of a cash prize of €3,000, of which €1,000 is free to spend.
+The remainder of the amount ( €2,000) is intended for the organization of a workshop at the KNIR, either on the topic of the dissertation or on follow-up research; all this, of course, in consultation with the KNIR staff members.

 Previous Laureates